MIND ON FIRE: THE LIFE OF JACOB BOEHME

 Any biography of the Teutonic Theosopher must be a brief one, since there is little to tell about his outward life, though the productions of his inward life extend to many volumes.
 He was naturally meek, self-effacing and reflective.
 He lived the quiet life of a pious tradesman until the contents of his volcanic mind spilled irresistibly over into the world, bringing him unwanted notoriety and adventure.

-The best-known stories of his life are from the biography by his good friend Abraham von Frankenberg, who tells of a childhood visitation from a divine messenger, the discovery of a hidden treasure which later vanished, the "pewter dish" Illumination, as well as JB's miracle-working power, clairvoyance and ability to speak "all 72 languages."
+The best-known stories of his life are from the biography by his good friend Abraham von Frankenberg, who tells of a childhood visitation from a divine messenger, the discovery of a hidden treasure which later vanished and the "pewter dish" Illumination.

 Gorlitz c.
 1600